l-pettersson/dependency-calculator/README.md

 The test suite includes:
 - Unit tests for version matching logic
-- Integration tests for NPM and CVE API clients
+- Integration tests for NPM and CVE API services
 - Tests for the MCTS algorithm components

 ## 📊 Performance Considerations